Itamichan/CG_photography/README.md

 Considering that CG*photography* has at its core presentation of photographs I decided that it will be more helpful to have mockups than simple wireframes.
 The mockups were done in [figma](https://www.figma.com/).

-Link to the mockups you can find [here](https://www.figma.com/file/yAH8DKgNrouL7mu2Jc0Ipv/CGphotography?node-id=0%3A1).
-The mockups were done for the mobile first approach view.
-The final result on tablet and desktop has only minor differences in comparison with the mobile view.
+Link to the mockups can be found [here](https://www.figma.com/file/yAH8DKgNrouL7mu2Jc0Ipv/CGphotography?node-id=0%3A1).
+The mockups were done for the mobile first approach.
+The final result on tablet and desktop has only minor differences in comparison with the mobile version.
 Besides the preliminary design of the web page, I also created a prototype of the flow between the pages.
 You can try this by pressing the play button in [figma](https://www.figma.com/).

-In case the link doesn't work please find the mockups [here](wireframes).
+In case the link to the mockups doesn't work please find the pictures of the mockups [here](wireframes).

 ## Features